splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/autodetect/autodetect-subscribe-mute-turn-off.rst

 To turn off an AutoDetect detector, do the following:

 #.
-In the navigation menu, select :menuselection:`Alerts & Detectors`.
+In the navigation menu, select :guilabel:`Detectors & SLOs`.
 #.
 Select the :strong:`Detectors` tab.
 #.
 In the search field, enter the name of the detector you want to turn off.